pedroassumpcao/incident/README.md

 mix ecto.create
 ```

-Use the Incident Mix Task below to generate the events table migration, after that, run the migration task:
+Use the Incident Mix Task below to generate the `events` and `aggregate_locks` table migrations, after
+that, run the migration task:

 ```
 mix incident.postgres.init -r AppName.EventStoreRepo